kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 As you can see in the example above, when defining your plugin DOM element CSS classes, you should use the  `this.getCssClass()` method.
 This method adds some css classes to handle alignment (as defined in the `align` Flashvar property), display importance and more.

 Another class name that will be added by this method is a class named by your component name.
-You can use this class name to add plugin specific CSS rules in your plugin custom CSS file.
+You can use this class name to add plugin-specific CSS rules in your plugin custom CSS file.
 In our example, your component will get the `myCustomPluginName` class name.

 ### onEnable / onDisable

-During video playback, you might want to disable your plugin in some scenarios.
-For example when loading data or when an ad is playing.
+During video playback, you may want to disable your plugin in some scenarios, for example, when loading data or when an ad is playing.
 You can "announce" your plugin as disabled or enabled by calling `this.onDisable()` and `this.onEnable()` accordingly.

 Disabling the plugin adds the "disabled" class to the plugin element and sets its `isDisabled` property to `true`.
 Enabling it removes the class and sets `isDisabled` to `false`.

-Note that calling the `onDisable` method doesn't disable the plugin, it just adds the disabled class and set the `isDisabled` property to `true`.
-It is up to you to add logic to your code and disable any functionality when the `isDisabled` property is `true`.
+Note that calling the `onDisable` method does not disable the plugin; it simply adds the disabled class and sets the `isDisabled` property to `true`.
+It is up to you, therefore, to add logic to your code and disable any functionality when the `isDisabled` property is `true`.

 A simple `if (!this.isDisabled)` conditional statement before any functionality should provide a proper disabled state.
 You can also override your plugin disabled CSS class rules using a plugin custom CSS as explained below.

 ### show / hide

-On some cases you might want to completely hide your component element during playback.

-Use `this.hide()` to hide the component and `this.show()` to show it again.
+In some cases you may want to  hide your component element completely during playback.
+In this case, use `this.hide()` to hide the component and `this.show()` to show it again.

 ### Accessing the Player Interface

 In order to access the Player controls and interface, you can use jQuery class selectors.
 The Player also provides methods to access its main DOM elements:

-* `getInterface()`: returns a jQuery object representing the entire Player interface
+* `getInterface()`: Returns a jQuery object representing the entire Player interface
-* `getVideoHolder()`: returns a jQuery object representing the video holder DIV containing the video display and all elements displayed over the video
+* `getVideoHolder()`: Returns a jQuery object representing the video holder DIV containing the video display and all elements displayed over the video
-* `getVideoDisplay()`: returns a jQuery object representing the DIV holding the video object
+* `getVideoDisplay()`: Returns a jQuery object representing the DIV holding the video object
-* `getControlBarContainer()`: returns a jQuery object representing the bottom control bar holding the Player controls
+* `getControlBarContainer()`: Returns a jQuery object representing the bottom control bar holding the Player controls
-* `getTopBarContainer()`: returns a jQuery object representing the top control bar
+* `getTopBarContainer()`: Returns a jQuery object representing the top control bar
-* `getPlayerPoster()`: returns a jQuery object representing the video poster image
+* `getPlayerPoster()`: Returns a jQuery object representing the video poster image

-For example, selecting all the buttons in the bottom control bar:
+For example, to select all of the buttons in the bottom control bar, use:

 ```javascript
 this.getPlayer().getControlBarContainer().find('.btn');